 What is the best engine for a Camaro?

-Some people will make a case for the merits of both four-cylinder and six-cylinder engines in the Camaro over the years, but you have to ask if a Camaro is really a Camaro if it doesn’t have a V-8 under its hood?
+Some people will make a case for the merits of both four-cylinder and six-cylinder engines in the Camaro over the years, but you have to ask if a Camaro is really a Camaro if it doesn’t have a V-8 under its hood.
 If you’d like to be a little more forensic, however, in 2016 the Camaro’s 3.6-liter V-6 was named one of Wards 10 Best Engines.
 If you don’t feel you need a V-8 Camaro then the 335 horsepower V-6 would be a good shout.

 Is the Camaro being discontinued?

 It is being reported in some parts that the Camaro is being discontinued by Chevrolet and that the 2023 sixth-generation Chevrolet Camaro is likely to be the last model year.
-Don’t be surprised if the Camaro name reappears again in another form shortly afterwards though.
+Don’t be surprised if the Camaro name reappears again in another form shortly afterward though.

 Which Camaro is the most expensive?